The Swiss Family Robinson

 Is it any good?

-This version of THE SWISS FAMILY ROBINSON, while having all the hallmarks of cheap-o 1970s animation, still manages to convey this timeless tale of a family's new life on a deserted island in an economical and action-packed manner.
+Despite having all the hallmarks of cheap-o 1970s animation, this movie still manages to convey the classic, timeless tale in an economical and action-packed manner.
 Youngest members of the family should have no problem following along with what's happening, and as such, this could be a decent introduction to other, longer versions of this classic story.

 That is, of course, if your family can get past the animation.
 Some of it appears out of focus, and the colors look faded, on top of the monotonous backgrounds, minimal movement, and characters who look basically the same except for their hairstyles.
 This will bother some more than others, but if you can tolerate it, consider The Swiss Family Robinson a dated yet entertaining entry course to a well-known tale of survival and family bonding on a deserted island.